AY2324S1-CS2103T-F12-3/tp/docs/UserGuide.md

 Records a student's attendance and displays the change by adding a tag on the GUI.
 The index refers to the position of the person as displayed in the GUI.
 The LESSON_NUMBER must be alphanumeric.

+Will give an error message if the LESSON_NUMBER already exists on the student.
 Further prompts are given for incorrect inputs.

 Format: `attn INDEX ln/LESSON_NUMBER`